chiru-labs/ERC721A/docs/erc721a.md

 Holds ownership data for each token.

+`startTimestamp` is the timestamp when the token is minted to, transferred to, or burned by `addr`.

 The compiler will pack this into a single 256 bit word in storage.

 ### AddressData